Sal Mubarak

-The greeting Saal Mubarak is used by the Parsi community in India and Pakistan to mark Nowruz which occurs in either March or August depending on the specific Zoroastrian calendar used.
+The greeting is used by the Parsi community in India and Pakistan in connection with Nowruz, the Zoroastrian New Year, which may fall in March or August depending on the calendar (Shahenshahi, Kadmi, or Fasli) observed.

-Both, Saal Mubarak, and Nutan Varshabhinandan are greetings used by Gujaratis to commemorate the Hindu, Parsi and Jain New Year, also known as Bestu Varas (beginning of the year).
-It is celebrated on Balipratipada, which falls on the first day after Diwali: the Hindu, Jain, Sikh and Buddhist festival of lights, which symbolizes the triumph of good over evil and nirvana of Lord Mahavira.
-The Gujarati New Year starts on Kartak Sud Ekam (The first month and first day of the Gujarati lunisolar calendar.
+Among Gujaratis, Both Saal Mubarak, and Nutan Varshabhinandan are used to mark the Gujarati New Year, also known as Bestu Varas ("beginning of the year").
+This occasion is observed on Balipratipada, the day following Diwali, the festival of lights celebrated in Hinduism, Jainism, Sikhism, and Buddhism.
+In the Gujarati calendar, the New Year begins on Kartak Sud Ekam, the first day of the bright fortnight of the month of Kartak in the lunisolar calendar.